whitneyburton/portfolios/students/1510/steve-pentler/20151120-steve-pentler-m1.markdown

 ####Playing a Part

-*I've learned nearly everyone in the building's name, consistently smile, and avoid collusion to keep things light*
+*I've learned nearly everyone in the building's name, consistently smile, and avoid collusion to keep things light.*

 ###Review